miestrode/dwasd/README.md

 # DWASD: The Distance-based WASD detector
-DWASD is a Minecraft data pack that enables WASD input detection.
-In other words, it attempts[^1] to detect "movement"[^2] inputs, independent of rotation.
+DWASD is a Minecraft data pack that enables rotation-resilient, efficient local movement detection.
+In other words, it attempts[^1] WASD input.
-It improves upon other methods of WASD detection by using no entities[^3], being very lightweight and not using many complicated scoreboard operations.
+It improves upon other methods of local input detection by using no entities[^2], being very lightweight and not using many complicated scoreboard operations.

 ## Getting started
 In order to get started, just download this repository and place the resulting folder (which should be named "dwasd") in your respective world's "datapacks" folder.